 If you did your Workload setup in the Shovel study planner, you probably know by now that you’re going to do a lot of readings in college.
-When you look at your syllabus, the largest number of tasks that you will have will be readings.
+When you look at your syllabus, the largest number of tasks you have to do will be readings.
 They will also take up the majority of your study time.

 When I was in college, readings were always just from a textbook.
-Today they can also be PDFs or online reading sources as well.
+Today they can come from PDFs or online reading sources as well.

 Your readings are the foundation of every class.
-Every lecture, every paper, every project will use those readings.
-Your exams will be based almost entirely on them.
+Every lecture, every paper, every project, every exam will be based on them.

 It’s easy to look in a textbook to see how long a reading is and also see the layout and complexity.
 Not so much with a PDF.